SchoolOfCode/bc17-w5d5-learning-audit-jordanfh1/learning-audit.md

      - Implement more complex event-driven features like drag-and-drop, real-time form validation, and interactive lists.
      - Resources: Tutorials on JavaScript.info, Eloquent JavaScript (Chapter on Events).

-4. Build a Project:
+4. Recap front end quiz
-     - Develop a small interactive web application (e.g., a to-do list, a quiz app) to apply and test your understanding of events.
+     - Test your understanding of events, break it, mess with it, change it.

-2. Interactions with a Database through `app.js`
+<h1> 2.
+Interactions with a Database through `app.js`</h1>

 Objective: Master CRUD operations (Create, Read, Update, Delete) by interacting with a database through a Node.js application.